AlexisPerdomoD/e-free/README.md

 - Diferent level of session, regular session for users or costumers and protected endpoints only meant to be consume by admin accounts (mostly about some delicate CRUD operation about the products and the catalogo itself)

+> This app is already deployed so you can test views or documentation endpoints at [Deploy](https://e-free.onrender.com)

 ## Tecnologies